open-pwa/open-pwa/README.md

 - direktspeed os
 - direktspeed serverless *
 - serverless *
+- stealify
+- Maybe 1000+ Projects

 Into one giant open project OPEN-PWA That will hopefully deliver Expirences better then ever to the user.
+And also make Developers More Efficent and Happy.

 ## PREREQUISITES windows, linux, macos, Android Dev Only,IOS  Dev Only
 bash,git,mv, rm, tr, type, curl/wget, base64, sudo (if not root),make (GNU)